 Healthy Seas will organize a spectacular ghost net removal at the harbor of Lipari and surrounding reefs in the Aeolian Islands in summer 2019.
 Parallel to the removal activities by volunteer divers we will also organize a school programme to educate the local children about marine litter and about our work.

 A diving mission at the harbor would allow the children to observe from first row seats the preparations of the divers as well as their efforts to remove the ghost nets.
 Leading up to the day, we hope to organize a creative workshop with the children.

 As the waters at the harbor are quite shallow, we could also take the opportunity to invite divers (through a social media campaign) to join us at and help to clean up the highly polluted area.

 The sea around the Aeolian Islands is home to some of Europe’s endangered marine species.
 Bottlenose dolphins, loggerhead sea turtles, sperm whales, and dusky groupers, have been found entangled in nets near the Aeolian Islands and in the Tyrrhenian Sea, suffering unnecessarily and in many cases eventually dying.

 The long-term objective of the project is to aid the process for the creation of a well-managed marine protected area (MPA) across the Aeolian archipelago by contributing to the awareness of the local community towards the protection of the marine environment.

-This event will take place on World Oceans Day 2019 (8 June).
+This event took place on World Oceans Day 2019 (8 June).

 The Association “Alex Zanardi BIMBINGAMBA” non-profit making organization makes artificial limbs for children who have undergone amputations and do not have access to proper health care.
 These children come from all over the world and have lost one or more limbs as a result of accidents, illness or injuries from explosives or firearms in war zones.